 Ice breakers are a great way to open up a team and facilitate more effective working relationships.
 The "take a stand" ice breaker can be especially effective, as it pushes participants to express their views on provocative, sometimes controversial topics.
 Not only do your questions get your group thinking and taking a stand on issues, but you get your group physically moving.
 This physical movement warms up your participants more effectively than similar sedentary ice breakers.

-As with most ice breakers, you’ll need to prepare in advance, but the variations of this group ice breaker are only narrowed by your imagination.
-It leads to endless variations based on your topic, the issues your group is considering, and the needs of your group for bonding and coalescing.
+As with most ice breakers, you’ll need to prepare in advance, but the variations of this group ice breaker are only limited by your imagination.
+It can take myriad forms based on your topic, the issues your group is considering, and the needs of your group for bonding and coalescing.

 To lead the take a stand group ice breaker, the facilitator must bring issues to the meeting.
 The ice breaker is most effective if the issues about which you ask participants to take a stand are related to the topic of the meeting.

 A related issue allows you to segue into relevant discussion and content at the appropriate time.
 The topic of the issue will help participants think about the topic of the training session or meeting while your participants become comfortable talking with the other participants.